Hi, I’m Anne-Laure. I’m a neuroscientist who helps people leverage their curiosity to think, feel, and live more deeply.

-Through my work at Ness Labs and my research at King’s College London, I explore how curiosity intersects with neuroscience, psychology, and technology—including ADHD and AI.
+Through my writing at Ness Labs and my research at King’s College London, I explore how curiosity intersects with neuroscience, psychology, and technology—including how AI can augment curiosity and how curiosity manifests differently in ADHD.

 I’m French-Algerian.
-I enjoy journaling, dancing, and long nature walks.
-Things I love to talk about: mental health in our modern age, the nature of consciouscness, psychedelics in healthcare and society, the magic of liminality, tools for thought, nutrition, science fiction.
+I enjoy journaling, dancing, reading, long nature walks.
+Things I love to talk about: mental health in our modern age, the nature of consciousness (panpsychist for now!), psychedelics in healthcare and society, the magic of liminality, tools for thought, good nutrition, herbalism, science fiction.

-Please get in touch if any of this sounds interesting to you, if you need help with anything related to the above topics, or if you have a good book to recommend.
+Please get in touch if any of this resonates, if you’d like to collaborate, or if you have a good book to recommend.

 hyphen